limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 /users/5
 ```

-The blog post below at `/blogs/6` describes something about "_… resource in rails_", which lends further support that the site is a RoR web application.
+The blog post below at `/blogs/6` describes something about "_… resource in rails_", which lends further credence that the site is a RoR web application.
 And OK, check out the Ruby avatar, isn't that obvious enough?
-At least we know what we are dealing with.
+At least now we know what we are dealing with.

 _Image shows that the site is a RoR web application._